jamessouth/polybar-nightlight/README.md

 enable-ipc = true
 ```

-#### Data Persistence with `nightline.sh`:
+#### Data Persistence with `nightlight.sh`:
 On the initial run, hook-0 is called (with no arg).
 If available, the script will use the value in `$XDG_DATA_HOME/nightlight`.
 Otherwise, it will use the last element of the `profiles` array and write the previously mentioned state file.

 Left click calls hook-1 which passes `-` to the script.
 We're moving back through our list of profiles until we reach the beginning.

 Right click calls hook-2 which passes `+` to the script.
-We're moving forward through the list of profiles until we can not continue.'
+We're moving forward through the list of profiles until we can not continue.

 The list of displays is hardcoded in the script's `displays` array.
 This could certainly stand to be made more dynamic.